yewstack/yew/docs/getting-started/build-a-sample-app.md

 ### Create index.html

-Finally, add an `index.html` file in the root directory of your app:
+Finally, add an `index.html` file in the root directory of your app.

 ```html
 <!DOCTYPE html>